heyitstay11/mongoose-docs-scraper/README.md

 Files are not merged because it was breaking internal links

 ----
+## Node Program to create pdfs and epub of mongoose documentation

 Uses
 - Puppeteer
 - Node Ebook Converter

-## Node Program to create pdfs and epub of mongoose documentation
+- Calibre

 </br>
 How ? </br>
 Scrapes the mongoose docs page to get urls </br>